geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 export class CarInsuranceQuoteModule {}
 ```

 We are almost there.
-The only thing left is to update the quote service (`quote.service.ts`) to use the new repository to save and load the quotes.
+The only thing left to do is to update the quote service (`quote.service.ts`) to use the new repository to save and load the quotes.

 First inject the repository via the service's constructor.